Penn Global Seminars Funding & Application Process

 Students in their final semester at Penn are not eligible to take a PGS course if the travel component occurs at the end of the semester

 Some seminars may have additional requirements, please see the course descriptions for details

 You may only apply to one Penn Global Seminar per semester.
 If you would like assistance in selecting a Penn Global Seminar, please reach out to firstname.lastname@example.org to set up an advising appointment.

-Applications for the Fall 2020 courses will open on April 13, 2020.
+Applications typically open the semester prior to the start of each course in alignment with advanced registration.
 You are invited to join our mailing list to stay up to date on PGS opportunities, reminders about the application process, and other Penn Abroad programs.